 The two biggest U.S. cable communications operators are merging.

-Comcast Corporation said Thursday that it is buying Time Warner Cable for more than $45 billion.
-The deal would create a combined company providing television and Internet service to 30 million customers, who account for about 30 percent of the U.S. pay television market.
+Comcast Corporation said Thursday it is buying Time Warner Cable for more than $45 billion.
+The deal would create a combined company providing television and Internet services to 30 million customers, who account for about 30 percent of the U.S. pay television market.